-After my Northern Lights trip to Tromsø, I started working on an arrangement of Edvard for a smaller instrumentation, along with found samples and video.
-Ideas have been brewing for this piece since its premiere.
-One particular element that I’m interested in notating in the piece is an uneven three-beat typically found in some Norwegian folk music.
-In my future writing, I plan to incorporate this feeling of “groove," i.e. music that doesn’t just groove in a totally metronomically, even-pulse style (syncopations against a 4/4 or compound grid).
-Groove to me is cyclical and pulse-oriented, but it becomes interesting when the subdivisions, or the pulses themselves, are somewhat uneven.
+While living in Norway, I've developed an interest in the uneven, lilting three-beat groove found in some Norwegian folk music, and how I can achieve this organic feel in my own music.
+I started working on a new arrangement of my piece Edvard, as ideas have been brewing for this piece since its premiere.
+I plan to incorporate an uneven feeling of “groove" that isn't stuck metronomically to a pulse (i.e. syncopations against a 4/4 or compound grid).
+Groove is cyclical and pulse-oriented, but it becomes interesting when the subdivisions, or the pulses themselves, are somewhat uneven.
 This is where we get the basically shuffle, or swing (which is closer to a 5 division than a 3 division of the beat).
 It’s the unevenness of the pulse (or, paradoxically, the CONSISTENT unevenness) that gives it its swagger and unique loose feeling.
 This is true for much of hip hop (Chris Dave, J Dilla, Questlove, etc.)—often 5 or 7 get the subdivision of the beat (a theorized version of playing behind the beat).
 The first time I heard this concept explained was in a YouTube video by Jacob Collier, where he described hip-hop rhythms and Ganawi rhythms from Morocco in a theoretical perspective.

 The difference is that you’re not counting all of those subdivisions.
 Instead, you’re picking two beats to land on so it creates a slightly uneven balance.
 For example, the “hi-hat” can fall on pulse 4 in 5 (dividing the bar into 3 and 2), pulse 5 in 7 (dividing the bar into 4 and 3) pulse 6 in 9 (dividing the bar into 5 and 4), pulse 7 in 11 (dividing the bar into 6 and 5).
 Each one of these subdivisions is slightly different.
 It’s in between the total shuffle (dividing 3 beats into 2 and 1) and even (dividing 4 beats into 2 and 2) and creates a real tilted flavor.
 But again, you’re not going to count all of those subdivisions out, you’re going to feel the pulse, with the subdivisions gently ticking in the background, but rarely played—they’re more “felt.”